TiE23/metric-teacher/server/README.md

 #### QaObject
 This is a complexly structured type with many nested types in order to recreate the deeply nested structure of a QA JSON object.
+The id of a QA Object is the Question ID prefixed with `qa_`.
 ```
 type QaObject {
+  id: ID!
   questionId: ID!
   subSubjectId: ID!
   difficulty: Int!
   flags: Int!
+  status: Int!
   media: String
   question: QaQuestionObject {
     detail: String!